ManuelFte/Chromium-Debugger/README.md

 # Chromium Debugger

-Bash script to launch a Chromium profile for debuging.
+Bash script to launch a Chromium profile for debugging.

 ## Usage